John Wilkes Booth and his actor friends drilled for Pennsylvania oil in 1864 — and found it.

 Two months after John Wilkes Booth’s death, a major oilfield discovery was made on the Hyner farm of Pithole Creek.
-The “Homestead Well” would yield 500 barrels of oil a day — and makes many fortunes.
-History is left to wonder what path Booth and the nation might have taken had only his venture into Pennsylvania’s booming oilfields succeeded.
+The “Homestead Well” would yield 500 barrels of oil a day — and make many fortunes.
+Nobody can know what path Booth and the nation might have taken had his venture into Pennsylvania’s oilfields succeeded.

-Learn more petroleum history and explore a replica the Drake cable-tool derrick at the historic well site by visiting the Drake Well Museum and Park in Titusville.
+Explore a replica cable-tool derrick at Edwin L. Drake’s historic well site by visiting the Drake Well Museum and Park in Titusville.

 Finding John Wilkes Booth’s Oil Well